enzuru/notes/README.md

 This repository contains my live notes written in [Org mode](https://orgmode.org/) and [GNU Hyperbole](https://www.gnu.org/software/hyperbole/) regarding the projects that I am working on.

-These public notes are written using the [PARA method](https://www.buildingasecondbrain.com/para) whereas my private notes are written using the [Zettelkasten method](https://en.wikipedia.org/wiki/Zettelkasten).
+These public notes are written using the [PARA method](https://www.buildingasecondbrain.com/para) as Org files, whereas my private notes are written using the [Zettelkasten method](https://en.wikipedia.org/wiki/Zettelkasten) as Markdown files.

 As per the PARA method, this repo has `projects`, `areas`, and `resources`.
 The `archive` folder is omitted as it is provided by the git history.